totaltube/frontend/docs/Types.md

 * `Id` integer - numeric ID of content
 * `Title` string - content title
 * `TitleTranslated` boolean - if true, the `Title` is translated to requested language.
+* `OriginalTitle` string - if title is translated, this field holds original title
 * `Description` string - content description
 * `Channel` [ChannelShortResult](#channelshortresult) - content channel
 * `Link` string - for `video-link` type this field will contain link to video